CarloNicolini/carlonicolini.github.io/sections/science/_posts/2018-11-28-enhanced-weighted-random-graph-continuos-weights.md

 We may ask, given this null model, what is the expected number of connected components given the threshold $t \in \mathbb{R}$ or how the degrees and the strengths are correlated.
 To my knowledge this things have never been studied for a continuous model and we may find interesting new answers.
+Here we can follow the derivations from the book
 The correlation function $\langle k_i k_j \rangle$ can be obtained as

 \begin{equation}